alexandertrefz/essence/packages/website/diagnostics.md

 ### `ambiguous-namespace`

-The passed Arguments match a Method in more than one Namespace.
+The passed Arguments match a Method in more than one Namespace, and no candidate covers the receiver more closely than the others: a Namespace whose target Type is strictly narrower wins outright — a concrete `for List<Integer>` beats `List<ItemType>`, and `for List<List<ItemType>>` beats `for List<ItemType>` — so what is left is a tie, two targets of which neither is the narrower one.
+The same target twice is one such tie; so is a pair that does not compare at all.
+`for List<Integer> | Nothing` and `for List<ItemType>` are both matched by a List of Integers, yet the Union is no case of the generic List and the generic List is no case of the Union, which leaves that receiver with nothing to pick by.
 The matching Namespaces are listed; qualify the call to pick one.

 ### `unknown-method`